CelliesProjects/aquacontrol2/README.md

 Aquacontrol started of as a project on the original Arduino Uno, but due to RAM size and lack of network connectivity on the Arduino, the hardware was changed to a WeMos D1 mini.

 This new version is setup specifically for the WeMos D1 and carries not much of the original flaws.

+At first the HTML files from the original versions will be used.
+These work but will be rewritten sometime after a first release.

+Cellie februari 2017